martinzwm/robust-shortest-path/README.md

 We will start with a basic weighted directed graph to ensure that the algorithm works.
 See [video](https://www.youtube.com/watch?v=hICetc1Sds0) for my explanation on how Bender's decomposition method work on a toy example.

 ### 5.3 Implementation Simulation
-See python file for the implementation in Python and jupyter notebook for the comparison between Bender's decomposition and Branch & cut in [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), which is a library of optimized algorithm used as mathematical programming solvers.
+[Here](https://github.com/martinzwm/robust-shortest-path/blob/master/robust_shortest_path.py) is the implementation in Python and [here](https://github.com/martinzwm/robust-shortest-path/blob/master/RSP.ipynb) is the comparison between Bender's Decomposition and Branch & Cut in [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), which is a library of optimized algorithm used as mathematical programming solvers.
 The table below summarizes the result of running time.
 <p align="center">
     <img src="images/BD_vs_BC.jpg" height=220><br/>
 </p>